-In the 'do minimum' scenario1, in which 'business as usual' efficiencies of 2% across all years have been included, the affordability challenge would be £444m by FY20/21.
+In the 'do minimum' scenario1, in which 'business as usual' efficiencies of 2% across all years have been included, the affordability challenge would be c£336m by FY20/21.

-Specialised commissioning2 and differences in contract assumptions3 are included in these projections.
+Specialised commissioning2 and any differences in contract assumptions3 are included in these projections.
 The local authority position is modelled separately and a summary is available in this chapter.

 A number of factors are driving our rising expenditure.
 One significant factor is our growing and ageing population in line with GLA projections.
-We also face a non-demographic demand growth which are due to factors such as new technology and increases in disease prevalence; we have assumed that this growth is 1% per year although it may be refined later to account for local circumstances.
+We also face a non-demographic demand growth which are due to factors such as new technology and increases in disease prevalence; we have assumed that this growth is approximately 1% per year.
 Pay and price inflation have been assumed in line with NHS I guidance.
 This results in a steady increase in expenditure over the planning period.

 We see significant increases in CCG allocations throughout the planning period.
-However, STF and some other nonrecurrent provider income (such as asset sales) primarily affect the initial years and have little impact from FY18 onwards.
-This leads to an initially slower growth in the income position for the whole health economy.
+However, Sustainability and Transformation Funding (STF) and some other non-recurrent provider income (such as gains by absorption) primarily affect the initial years and have no impact in the projections of in-year movements from FY18 onwards.